Exploring jet transport coefficients by elastic scattering in the strongly interacting quark-gluon plasma: Results

 \subsubsection{Chemical potential dependence}

 The DQPM is able to describe not only the temperature dependence of microscopic properties, but also the dependence on baryon chemical potential, since $\mu_B$ enters explicitly the equations for the parton masses, widths, and coupling constant.
 It has been shown in Ref. \cite{Moreau:2019vhw} that all mentioned quantities as well as differential and total cross sections decrease with the increase of the baryon chemical potential.
 Based on this fact, we assume that the $\qhat$ coefficient should also decrease for a finite $\mu_B$.
 To verify our assumption, we have calculated the $\qhat$ coefficient for $\mu_B = 0.5$ GeV and compare it with the calculations for $\mu_B=0$.
 The results are presented in Fig. \ref{fig:qhat_mub}.
-Indeed, the $\qhat$ coefficient for both off-shell and on-shell cases decreases as the baryon chemical potential increases.
+The upper part of Fig. \ref{fig:qhat_mub} shows the chemical potential $\mu_B$ dependence of the scaled $\qhat/T^3$ coefficient for a quark jet with momentum $p=10$ GeV/c at $M=0.01$ GeV and for different medium temperatures $T=0.2$ GeV (blue line), $T=0.3$ GeV (orange line) and $T=0.4$ GeV (green line).
+The lower part presents the temperature dependence of the scaled $\qhat/T^3$ coefficient for a quark jet with momentum $p=10$ GeV/c and jet mass $M=0.01$ GeV for different chemical potentials $\mu_B=0$ GeV (blue line) and $\mu_B=0.4$ GeV (orange line).
+Consequently, the $\qhat/T^3$ coefficient decreases with increasing baryon chemical potential.
+This decrease is stronger for $T=0.2$ GeV than for high $T$.

+We note that the dominant effect on the $\mu_B$ dependence of $\qhat$ comes from the behavior of the coupling constant.
+In general, there are 2 quantities in the equation for the transport coefficients which strongly depend on $\mu_B$: the coupling constant $\alpha_S(T,\mu_B)$ and the distribution function $f(E,T,\mu_B)$ for quarks.
+There is also a $\mu_B$ dependence for the masses/widths of the medium/intermediate(exchange) quarks/gluons, but it is relatively small.
+Even though the distribution function increases with increasing $\mu_B$, the effect of decreasing $\alpha_S(T,\mu_B)$ is stronger; so eventually we see a reduction of the $\qhat/T^3$ coefficient.

-Such $\mu_B$ dependence of the $\qhat$ might show up in heavy-ion collisions at SPS and low RHIC energies where the created QGP matter has a non-zero baryon chemical potential.
+Such a $\mu_B$ dependence of $\qhat$ might show up in heavy-ion collisions at SPS and low RHIC energies where the created QGP matter has a non-zero baryon chemical potential.